Coding and reimbursement for teledermatology

 Rates are based on the national Medicare Physician Fee Schedule (MPFS).
 Please check your local MPFS for the exact reimbursement rate in your location.

 |Telephone CPT Code||Established Patient E/M Code||National MPFS Rate|

 Private payer requirements

 As reporting requirements continue to evolve during this time, we recommend you contact all private payers you work with to ensure you are fulfilling their telehealth coverage policies.
-The Academy is collecting information on these policies, available below.

 Note: The Academy has based its coding resources and education efforts on CPT guidelines.
 Times associated with E/M levels are based on the current CPT code descriptors and guidelines.